web3/web3.js/docs/docs/guides/migration_from_other_libs/ethers.md

   In  web3.js, if you want to use a private key to later sign and send transactions, you first need to add this private key to the accounts with, for example, one of the methods:
   `web3.eth.accounts.create()`, or `web3.eth.accounts.wallet.add(privateKey)`.

-  And then whenever you provide the the public address of that private key, web3.js will use that private key to sign.
+  And then whenever you provide the public address of that private key, web3.js will use that private key to sign.
 For example, you would pass the public key at `web3.eth.sendTransaction({from: publicAddress,...})` and web3.`eth.signTransaction({from: publicAddress,...})` then the privateKey of that publicAddress will be lookup and used to sign.

   However, it is not advised to use the privatekey directly.
 And you are advised to use a secret storage or a vault instead.
 :::